Next Gen ATP Finals: Next Gen ATP Finals appearances

 When there are more than eight players listed for any year, it is usually due to withdrawal by one or more players because of injury.
 When a player withdraws early in the tournament, his place is filled by the next-highest qualifier.
 Participants are listed in order of number of appearances and best result.
-The 2020 edition was not played due to the COVID-19 pandemic.
+The 2020 edition was cancelled due to the COVID-19 pandemic.